booya-at/openglider-tutorial/README.md

-# glider tutorial with freecad

-A simple tutorial on how to use openglider with freecad-gui.

 ## Openglider design-principles:

 On the highest level openglider provides two classes which represent abstractions of a paraglider-model.
 The `ParametricGlider` is a parametric representation of a glider.
 Most propoerties of this object are defined by parametric geometries like nurbs and bezier-splines.